Workbook for Insurance Handbook for the Medical Office

 Description

 Gain real-world practice in insurance billing and coding!
-Corresponding to the chapters in Fordney’s Insurance Handbook for the Medical Office, 13th Edition, this workbook provides realistic, hands-on exercises that help you apply concepts and develop critical thinking skills.
+Corresponding to the chapters in Fordney's Medical Insurance, 15th Edition, this workbook provides realistic, hands-on exercises that help you apply concepts and develop critical thinking skills.
 Study tools include chapter overviews, key terms, chapter review exercises, and case study assignments.
+Additionally, this workbook helps you develop a better understanding of the differences among the insurance programs when completing and electronically transmitting the 837 P or the CMS-1500 paper claim.

 Key Features